 BOOST YOUR PROFITS THIS FESTIVE SEASON

 The busy festive period is a massive opportunity to boost sales and attract new customers.
-So, how can you maximize this opportunity?
+So, how can you maximise this opportunity?
 Giulia Cuccurullo, from The Artesian Bar, outlines what aspects to look at including stock, a festive menu, and food and drink combinations.

-AN OPPORTUNITY TO ENGAGE NEW CUSTOMERS
+CELEBRATE GOOD TIMES WITH THE OPPORTUNITY TO ENGAGE NEW CUSTOMERS

 From September until December there will always be a reason to celebrate, and that’s why this time of the year represents a great opportunity to increase your profits, not only for that period but also for the future.
-Usually, the festive period is the busiest for the hospitality industry, and this means that you have the chance to engage with guests that might have never been to your bar before, allowing you to make connections with potential new guests.
+Usually, the festive period is the busiest for the hospitality industry, and this means that you have the chance to engage with guests that might never been at your bar before, allowing you to make connections with potential new guests.

-Remember to consider everybody when creating your menu, so a couple of non-alcoholic drinks need to be included, for example, non-alcoholic mulled wine, or non-alcoholic eggnog.
-We, at The Artesian, have our festive theme and a corresponding selection of drinks on offer.
+Remember to consider everybody when creating your menu, so a couple of non-alcoholic drinks need to be included for example, non-alcoholic mulled wine, or non -alcoholic eggnog.
+We at The Artesian have our festive theme and a corresponding selection of drinks on offer.

-If you serve food as well, it’s worth considering a special festive menu that pairs well with cocktails.
-For example, a mince pie and a twist on a Manhattan or a festive champagne cocktail with a smoked salmon appetizer.
+If you serve food as well, it’s worth considering a special festive menu which pairs well with cocktails.
+For example, a mince pie and a twist on a Manhattan or a festive champagne cocktail with a smoked salmon appetiser.
 During December, people go out more and they want to have the whole experience.
 They are also willing to spend more, so think about luxury - they want to treat themselves and you want to help them do that.

-CONSIDERATIONS FOR STOCK MANAGEMENT
+CHECK OUT THESE CONSIDERATIONS FOR STOCK MANAGEMENT

 Think local for your fresh ingredients, doing this will make your serves more exclusive as customers are only able to drink them at this time of year and it will also be more economically friendly.
-What is the product that is in season during your festive months?
+What is the produce that is in season during your festive months?
 Build a relationship with local producers who can supply in small quantities for the winter months.

 Whatever one-off show-stopping serves you decide to create for the festive season, they will count for nothing if you don’t promote them.
 Invest in promotions that draw on what you are doing over the festive period and how you are doing it.
 Professional pictures and themed posts will help boost engagement.